Exceptional-Khoi/tp/docs/DeveloperGuide.md

 ### Responsibilities
 The UI component:
 - Executes user commands via the application loop:
-  - App (in FitChasers) calls ui.readCommand().
+  - App (in FitChasers) calls `ui.readCommand()`.
   - App parses the command and calls the appropriate domain method.
-  - App passes domain output (or exceptions) back to UI for presentation via showMessage(...) / showError(...).
-- Listens to model changes indirectly: Domain managers return updated entities/strings; UI redraws views (e.g., ViewLog.render(...) for monthly logs).

-Responsibilities

-The UI component:

-Executes user commands via the application loop:

-App (in FitChasers) calls `ui.readCommand()`.

-App parses the command and calls the appropriate domain method.

-App passes domain output (or exceptions) back to UI for presentation via `showMessage(...)` / `showError(...)`.
+  - App passes domain output (or exceptions) back to UI for presentation via `showMessage(...)` / `showError(...)`.

-Listens to model changes indirectly:
+- Listens to model changes indirectly:

-Domain managers return updated entities/strings; UI redraws views (e.g., `ViewLog.render(...)` for monthly logs).
+  - When the user performs actions (e.g., creates a new workout, deletes a log, etc.), the domain managers (like `WorkoutManager`, `WeightManager`) return updated model objects or strings describing the new state.
+  - The UI then calls rendering methods to redraw the corresponding views according to the updated data.

-Keeps references to logic/domain only at the composition points:
+- Holds references to logic/domain only at composition points:

-ViewLog receives WorkoutManager + FileHandler (read-only usage).

-UI itself keeps no domain state; it is a pure I/O boundary.
+  - The UI itself stores no domain state; it acts purely as an input/output boundary.

-Depends on model types for display:
+  - It depends on the domain model types only for displaying data.
+  - The composition points (where the UI and logic layers connect) are limited to passing model objects for display.

-E.g., `displayDetailsOfWorkout(Workout workout)` formats fields (name, date, duration, tags, exercises) for the left bubble.
+E.g., `displayDetailsOfWorkout(Workout workout)`.
+This method only formats the fields of the given Workout object and renders them inside a left-aligned chat bubble.
+The UI does not modify or store the Workout; it only displays its contents.
 ## WorkoutManager component
 **API**: [`WorkoutManager.java`](https://github.com/AY2526S1-CS2113-W14-3/tp/blob/master/src/main/java/seedu/fitchasers/WorkoutManager.java)